 At its core, ISO 27001 requires you to have information security risk management practices, a process for evaluating your efforts, and a way to show improvement for any areas of risk that you identify.
 This may seem simple, but there are layers beneath these basic requirements.

-There are a lot of different clauses you need to meet for certification, which can be overwhelming.
-Looking at each clause makes this manageable for organizations.
-There are several clauses, plus Annex A. If you need more detail about each of these, read our ISO 27001 beginner’s guide.
+There are a lot of different clauses you need to meet for certification, which can be overwhelming, but looking at each clause individually can make this process more manageable.
+There are several clauses, plus Annex A. If you need more detail about each of them, read our ISO 27001 beginner’s guide.

 3. Find Your Security Baseline

 Before you can make any meaningful changes, you need to understand the state of security in your organization.
 This requires you to look at three different elements:

 What is currently working, and what processes do you already have in place that will support your certification?

 What’s not working?
 Are there any gaps you’re aware of that create security risks?